AdamWongCH/analytics-thinking/11-Social Network Analytics (Extension)/lesson.md

 In the lab, you will:

-* build and analyse a small network
+* build a network
+* compute centrality measures
+* interpret the results

 ---